Skip to content

 chef notes + tips

-• Do not worry if the potatoes start to turn brown as they will regain color once frying.
+• Do not worry if the potatoes start to turn brown, as they will regain color once frying.

-• If you do not drain the fried latkes on a rack or on paper towels, they will become incredibly soggy and lose the outside crispness.
+• If you do not drain the fried latkes on a rack or paper towels, they will become incredibly soggy and lose the outside crispness.

 • Cook the latkes in batches of 8 since this makes 24 total.

-More Jewish Inspired Recipes
+More Potato Recipes

 Let's Cook - Chef Billy Parisi